openharmony/docs/docs-en/readme/security-subsystem.md

 ## Application Signature Verification<a name="section15468226154919"></a>

-To ensure the integrity of application content, HarmonyOS uses application signatures and profiles to manage application sources.
+To ensure the integrity of application content, OpenHarmony uses application signatures and profiles to manage application sources.
 Only pre-installed applications and applications from HUAWEI AppGallery can be installed on devices.

 **Basic Concepts**